 Markets often operate within these economic cycles.
-A bear run is always followed by a bull run and vice versa.
-The best returns are guaranteed to those who wait out economic booms and enter the market when the prices are lower.
+A bear run is always followed by a bull run, and vice versa.
+The best return is guaranteed to those who wait out economic booms and enter the market when the prices are lower.
 The best practice would be to plan your investment strategies during market booms when prices are sky-high and execute those strategies once the economy has a much more positive outlook.

 Furthermore, opportunities like fractional ownership, where you can purchase fractions of real estate instead of entire units, ease the financial barrier to entry and allow investors to diversify their portfolios without shelling out a fortune.
 DAO PropTech is one such platform hoping to enable fractional ownership in Pakistan and make real estate accessible to the masses.

-Finally, it is fair to say that economic uncertainty may only be what you make of it.
+Finally, economic uncertainty may only be what you make of it.
 Plan and execute well, and you may even benefit from it.